Past case results

-Mill Valley New Single Family Residence: In very high end neighborhood began degrading within 18 months of completion.
-A well known developer, his shell LLC, their partner realtor and their contractor paid a settlement of $600,000, allowing our clients to repair and remodel the home and to recover their fees and costs in full.
+Mill Valley New Single Family Residence: In very high end neighborhood, began degrading within 18 months of completion.
+A well-known Developer, its shell LLC, their partner Realtor, and their Contractor paid a settlement of $600,000, allowing our clients to repair and remodel the home and to recover their fees and costs in full.

-Mill Valley Defense of Contractor: Against Owner defect claim: Owner’s attorney and our office utilized a neutral expert, and a significantly reduced repair cost and settlement was achieved within two months of the claim.
+Mill Valley Defense of Contractor: Against Owner defect claim.
+Owner’s attorney and our office utilized a neutral expert.
+A significantly reduced repair cost and settlement was achieved within two months of the claim.
 No litigation was filed, and no claim on the builder’s bond, license or insurance policy was made.

-Modesto Commercial Project: Our client’s remodel of his car showroom was mandated by the manufacturer to meet trade dress standards, and no payment was forthcoming when the standards were breached.
-The subcontractor sued on its mechanics’ lien, and we tried the case to a verdict in Stanislaus County.
-The Owner prevailed on the lien, recovered costs to correct to meet the trade dress standards and recovered indemnification for all the fees and expenses from the General Contractor.
+Modesto Commercial Project: Our client’s remodel of a car showroom was mandated by the manufacturer to meet trade dress standards, and no payment was forthcoming when the standards were breached.
+The Subcontractor sued on its mechanics’ lien, and we tried the case to a verdict in Stanislaus County.
+The Owner prevailed on the lien, recovered costs to correct to meet the trade dress standards, and recovered indemnification for all the fees and expenses from the General Contractor.

 Oakland: An uninsured Developer failed to protect adjoining property and caused damage.
 Asset searches belied the Developer’s claim to judgment-proof status and the case tried to a successful and collected verdict.